Skip to contents

 exclude_feature_filter

-Numeric vector of length 2, specifying the start and end indices of the sequence to be plotted.
+Numeric vector of length 2, specifying the start and end indices of the analysis order to be plotted.
 NA plots all samples.

 min_feature_intensity